bahargunes/covertovert/code/README.md

 ## Results
 - **Logs Comparison:** Logs generated at sender and receiver are compared to ensure message integrity.
 - **Capacity Measurement:** Covert channel capacity achieved: **15.98 bps**.
+- The main reason why the capacity is not as high as expected is that rapid transmission of encoded messages by the sender can lead to packet losses or out-of-order delivery.
+This may result in false decoding at the receiver side, reducing effective throughput.

 ## Limitations
 - The implementation relies on the TOS field, which may be overwritten or stripped by network devices.
 - The capacity may vary based on network latency and system performance.

 ## Conclusion
 This project successfully demonstrates a covert storage channel exploiting the TOS field in IP headers.
 It achieves a capacity of approximately **15.98 bits per second** and provides a framework for further exploration of covert channels in networking protocols.